 About Shared Assessments

-The Shared Assessments Program has been setting the standard in vendor risk assessments since 2005
+The Shared Assessments Program has been setting the standard in third party risk assessments since 2005

 Streamlining Control Assessments

-The service provider control evaluation process has long been inefficient and costly.
-Each outsourcing organization produces and distributes its own proprietary questionnaire to each of its service providers.
-Service providers strain their resources to respond to diverse client information requests.
-Inconsistencies from questionnaire-to-questionnaire cause delays for all parties.
-Time and resource intensive onsite visits further burden both the outsourcer and the service provider.
+The service provider control evaluation process has long been inefficient and costly for all parties.
+Each outsourcing organization produces and distributes its own proprietary assessment questionnaire to each of its service providers.
+Service providers strain their resources to respond to diverse proprietary information requests.
+Inconsistencies from questionnaire to questionnaire cause delays for all parties, and time- and resource-intensive onsite assessments further burden the issuer/outsourcer and the assessee.

 Service Provider Benefits

 All of the participants in the vendor risk management lifecycle were considered during the development of the SIG and the AUP.
-Service providers share an equal role, along with outsourcers and assessment firms, in the ongoing development of the Program Tools helping to insure that all parties’ needs are considered.
-As a result, the SIG is regularly used proactively by service providers in response to RFP’s (to help demonstrate their security controls) and as a component of an annual assessment standard information packet to provide to their customers as part of an annual assessment process.
-A How To Guide, which specifically addresses the needs of service providers, is also provided to assist in responding to client issued SIG questionnaires.
+Service providers share an equal role, along with outsourcers and assessments firms, in the ongoing development of the Program Tools helping to insure that all parties’ needs are considered.
+As a result, the SIG is regularly used proactively by service providers in response to RFP’s (to help demonstrate their security controls) and as a component of an annual assessment process.
+A section in the SIG How To Guide specifically addresses the needs of service providers and assists in responding to client issued SIG questionnaires.